chatid/chatid-mdwiki/chatbar/demos.md

 ## Add experts by adding products

 In this example, we populate the Experts List by mapping a brand string to it's `chatid`.
 Then we add the chatid and corresponding CTA.
-Notice the `template` field may be an EJS template to display the brand name dynamically.
+Notice the `template` field may be an EJS template for displaying the brand name dynamically.

 ```
 <div id='chatid-cta'></div>